Stage 4 Pancreatic Cancer: Best Combination Treatment (2025)

 The best conventional combination treatments for stage 4 pancreatic cancer currently involve multi-drug chemotherapy regimens that have demonstrated improved survival compared to older standards.

-Key effective chemotherapy combinations include:
+Key effective chemotherapy combinations

 • Targeted therapies and immunotherapy may be options for patients with specific genetic mutations (e.g., BRCA1/2, PALB2) or biomarkers.
-Trials combining PARP inhibitors with immunotherapy agents like nivolumab or pembrolizumab plus olaparib have shown promising results in select patients5.
+Trials combining PARP inhibitors with immunotherapy agents like nivolumab or pembrolizumab plus olaparib have shown promising results in select patients.

-• Clinical trials are strongly recommended to access emerging therapies and combinations beyond standard chemotherapy (7) e.g. potential role of Fenbendazole and Ivermectin (see below) in Stage 4 Pancreatic Cancer.
+• Palliative care and symptom management are important components of treatment to improve quality of life in stage 4 disease.
+Clinical trials are strongly recommended to access emerging therapies and combinations beyond standard chemotherapy e.g. potential role of Fenbendazole and Ivermectin (see below) in Stage 4 Pancreatic Cancer.

 NALIRIFOX vs. FOLFIRINOX for Stage 4 Pancreatic Cancer